AmolDhanpalwar/skillsynch/docs/ROLES_AND_PERMISSIONS.md

 - Can approve or return forms (with a reason)
 - Can view direct reports' profiles in the user list
 - Cannot submit or edit their own employee-level form (unless they also have an employee form assigned)
+- Receives `form_submitted` notifications when any of their direct reports submits

 ### `tmg` (Technical Manager Group)

 Senior technical leaders with cross-team visibility.

-- Can view **all** skill forms across all employees
+- Can view **all** skill forms across all employees and all cycles
 - Can edit any form (reassign managers, update grade/designation)
-- Access to Skills Matrix, TMG Dashboard, Status page
+- Access to Skills Matrix, TMG Dashboard, Cycles, and Status pages
 - Can manage master settings: skills, certifications, grades, designations, rating scales
 - Can change which manager is assigned to any employee's form
-- Receives admin-level notifications
+- Can create and activate review cycles
+- Can view historical cycle data via the cycle selector

 ### `management`

 Business or function heads with read-only analytics access.

-- Can view all skill forms (read-only)
+- Can view all skill forms (read-only) for any cycle
-- Access to Reports, Skills Matrix, TMG Dashboard, Status page
+- Access to Reports, Skills Matrix, TMG Dashboard, and Status pages
 - Cannot modify any forms or settings
 - Cannot manage users
+- Cannot create or manage review cycles

 ### `admin`